rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 ---

+**Hints V0.9.8:**
+* Clang Static Analyzer support v5.0.0 (plist reports) available: `sonar.cxx.clangsa.reportPath`.
+* Clang Tidy support available: `sonar.cxx.clangtidy.reportPath`.
+* CxxOtherSensor: XSLT pre-analyse support available:
+   * `sonar.cxx.other.N.inputs`,  `sonar.cxx.other.N.outputs`,  `sonar.cxx.other.N.stylesheet` (N=1...9)
+* There are some changes in the SQ core API, **starting with SQ 6.2:**
+   * The property `sonar.cxx.forceZeroCoverage` is no more supported.
+There is now a SQ core support basing on `EXECUTABLE_LINES_DATA`.
+* `sonar.cxx.coverage.itReportPath` and `sonar.cxx.coverage.overallReportPath` are no more supported by the SQ core.
+There is no replacement available.
+* Usagage of C plugin in parallel.
+  * Please keep in mind that the C plugin is still experimental.
+  * You can use all cxx configuration properties also for the C plugin: use `sonar.c.xxx` instead of `sonar.cxx.xxx`
+  * You have to set specific file extensions in `sonar.cxx.suffixes.sources`.
+  * `sonar.cxx.cFilesPatterns` should be set in the C plugin configuration but not in the Cxx plugin configuration.
+* Json compilation database support `sonar.cxx.jsonCompilationDatabase` is also experimental only.

 **Hints V0.9.7:**
 * Improved report handling: there is a tolerant and a strict mode now.
 In tolerant mode analysis continue in case of errors in a report file.
 In strict mode an error in a report file will stop the analysis (`sonar.cxx.errorRecoveryEnabled`).
 In versions before this one behaviour was sometimes strict and sometimes tolerant.